Converting to RMD

 “It’s the top of the line,” Bates says.
 “I doubled my speed.
 It’s that productive.”

 It’s not only the faster deposition rates that improve productivity for Sigma Thermal.
 The fast process changeover on the PipeWorx system also helps operators save time.
-Welders can switch from RMD to pulsed MIG with the push of a button — and they eliminate the time and hassle of swapping cables and making parameter changes.
+Welders can switch from RMD to pulsed MIG with the push of a button.
+Plus, they eliminate the time and hassle of swapping cables and making parameter changes.

 “The PipeWorx 400 has made my day-to-day work so much easier.
 I have to do so many different processes within one day’s time, and it just makes it easy to push a button and switch over,” says Sandy Hansen, a Sigma Thermal welder.
 “It’s a really good time-saver, much more time efficient, and it’s still a high-quality weld, even with the high efficiency.”

-Setup time is also greatly reduced with the system, because operators have SIM cards with their preprogrammed settings that can be inserted into any PipeWorx machine.
+They also saw greatly reduced setup time with the system, because operators have SIM cards with their preprogrammed settings that they can insert into any PipeWorx machine.